John FitzPatrick (American football)

-John William FitzPatrick (born March 9, 2000) is an American football tight end for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Georgia.
+John William FitzPatrick (born March 9, 2000) is an American professional football tight end for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Georgia Bulldogs.

-Early life and high school
+Early life

 FitzPatrick grew up in Atlanta, Georgia and attended Marist High School.
 He was rated a three-star recruit and committed to play college football at Georgia over offers from Alabama, UCLA, and Virginia.

 College career

 FitzPatrick redshirted his true freshman season.
 As a redshirt sophomore, he caught ten passes for 95 yards and one touchdown.
 FitzPatrick played in all 15 of Georgia's games with seven starts in his redshirt junior season, catching six passes for 83 yards as the Bulldogs won the 2022 College Football Playoff National Championship.
 He had played the majority of the season with fractures in both of his feet.
-After the end of the season, FitzPatrick declared that he would be entering the 2022 NFL Draft.
+After the end of the season, FitzPatrick declared that he would be entering the 2022 NFL draft.

 Professional career

+Atlanta Falcons

-FitzPatrick was selected with the 213th pick in the sixth round of the 2022 NFL Draft by the Atlanta Falcons.
+FitzPatrick was selected with the 213th overall pick in the sixth round of the 2022 NFL draft by the Atlanta Falcons.
 He was placed on injured reserve on September 1, 2022.

+During the 2023 season, FitzPatrick made the Falcons' 53-man roster as the fourth tight end behind Kyle Pitts, Jonnu Smith, and MyCole Pruitt and played in nine games with one reception for 12 yards and 3 special teams tackles.

+FitzPatrick was waived by the Falcons on August 27, 2024, and re-signed to the practice squad.

+Green Bay Packers

+On October 11, 2024, FitzPatrick was signed by the Green Bay Packers to their active roster off of the Atlanta Falcons practice squad.

+On April 14, 2025, FitzPatrick re-signed with the Packers.